kartoza/sawps/docs/src/user/reminders/instructions.md

 ## 3 Search box
 Allows the user to search for a specific reminder.
 The search looks for keywords within the reminder and the title.
 ## 4 Filter
 The user is able to filter by title or reminder.
-This refines the search to only return reminders containing the providing keywords specifically in the filter provided.
+This refines the search to only return reminders containing the providing keywords specifically by the filter selected.
 ## 5 Reminder
 Clicking on any reminder will cause the pop up modal for editing the reminder to appear.